neeti-nk47/shop-online/README.md

 # E-commerce Website

-Welcome to the TotlityCorp E-commerce website project.
 This is an intermediate-level e-commerce website built with Vite + React.js, and Tailwind CSS.
 It features user authentication using Firebase, real-time cart updates, and admin capabilities for product management.

 ## Table of Contents